-Objection Name Is it direct care use only?
-Who can see it?
-Is What does it mean if I opt How do I get more information? ("opt-out") my personal data sold? out?
-How do I opt in / opt out?
-Summary Care Yes, direct care only.
-All uses are direct care.
-For you Full details of the Shared Care Record (SCR) are available Record You will be asked for consent before the People providing care to at record is accessed, if this is possible. you away from the London (National area will have little https://digital.nhs.uk/services/summary-care-records- Shared Care It is available to health and care practitioners information about you.
-You scr/summary-care-records-scr-information-for-patients Record - SCR) involved in your direct care anywhere in will probably have to England where you are treated. answer repeated Your GP surgery will also have a national leaflet available questions.
-You may be at explaining the Shared Care Record.
-Because it is direct care only, we will never risk if treated in an sell your personal information emergency situation and The national leaflet is available to download from the are unable to provide page above, or available at your GP and contains details information.
-You can of how to exercise your options. choose to have no summary record, a basic Note that during the pandemic, NHSE updated to includ summary record containing additional SCR for all persons who had not expressly data for your safety and a dissented - see the page above. more detailed record including additional clinical [EMIS Codes: 9Ndm - Express consent for core SCR data.
-9Ndn -Express consent for core and additional SCR 9Ndo - Express dissent for SCR (blank summary would b For care in my area uploaded to the Spine)] This record is not generally used locally as the HIE record is used.
+Summary Yes, direct care only.
+All uses are direct For you Full details of the Shared Care Record (SCR) are Care Record care.
+You will be asked for consent before People providing care to available at the record is accessed, if this is possible. you away from the (National London area will have https://digital.nhs.uk/services/summary-care-records- Shared Care It is available to health and care little information about scr/summary-care-records-scr-information-for- Record - SCR) practitioners involved in your direct care you.
+You will probably patients anywhere in England where you are have to answer repeated treated. questions.
+You may be at Your GP surgery will also have a national leaflet risk if treated in an available explaining the Shared Care Record.
+Because it is direct care only, we will emergency situation and never sell your personal information are unable to provide The national leaflet is available to download from the information.
+You can page above, or available at your GP and contains choose to have no details of how to exercise your options. summary record, a basic summary record Note that during the pandemic, NHSE updated to containing data for your include additional SCR for all persons who had not safety and a more detailed record including expressly dissented - see the page above. additional clinical data.
+[EMIS Codes: 9Ndm - Express consent for core SCR additional cinical data.
+9Ndn -Express consent for core and additional SCR For care in my area 9Ndo - Express dissent for SCR (blank summary This record is not would be uploaded to the Spine)] generally used locally as would be uploaded to the Spine)] the HIE record is used.
 For the NHS It affects the ability of health and care practitioners to treat you safely.

-GP Connect Record Sharing Yes, direct care only.
-All uses are direct care You will be asked for consent before the record is accessed, if this is possible.
-It is available to health and care practitions involved in your direct care anywhere in People providing care to you away from the London area will have little Awaiting details; the national data sharing agreement is being finalised; when it is, the details will be part of the agreement.
-[EMIS codes will begin 93C] England where you are treated.
-Because it is direct care only, we will never sell your personal information answer repeated questions.
+GP Connect Yes, direct care only.
+All uses are direct For you Awaiting details; the national data sharing agreement GP Connect Record Sharing Yes, direct care only.
+All uses are direct care.
+You will be asked for consent before the record is accessed, if this is possible.
+It is available to health and care practitioners involved in your direct care anywhere in England where you are treated.
+Because it is direct care only, we will never sell your personal information For you People providing care to you away from the London area will have little information about you.
+You will probably have to answer repeated questions.
 You may be at risk if treated in an emergency situation and are unable to provide information.
-You can choose to have no summary record, a basic summary record containing data for your safety and a more detailed record including additional clinical data.
+You can choose to have no summary record, a basic summary record a basic summary record containing data for your safety and a more detailed record including additional clinical data.
 For care in my area This record is not generally used locally as the London Care Record record is used.
-For the NHS It affects the ability of health and care practitioners to treat you
+For the NHS It affects the ability of health and care practitioners to treat you Awaiting details; the national data sharing agreement is being finalised; when it is, the details will be part of the agreement.
+[EMIS codes will begin 93C]